Col. Michael Poss gives remarks during Fort McCoy Garrison change-of-command ceremony, Part I

 |0

-This work, Col. Michael Poss gives remarks during Fort McCoy Garrison change-of-command ceremony, Part I, by Scott Sturkol and Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Michael Poss gives remarks during Fort McCoy Garrison change-of-command ceremony, Part I, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.